 Mediation can help you end your case months or years earlier than contested litigation.
 You can even mediate prior to separating.

 Having a competent divorce mediator guide you through a process of effective communication and agreement building can translate to thousands saved in litigation fees and costs.
 Your Summerville Family Court mediator will help guide your discussions and minimize your distractions, keeping you both negotiating effectively and efficiently.
 The more productive your discussions, the less time it takes and the less cost to you.

 Many separating or separated parents who have poor communication skills or who struggle with high conflict are surprised at how successful mediation can be.

 Mediation doesn't treat parents as either best friends or as adversaries - instead, parents are problem solvers.

 A mediated agreement can also be tailored to the specific needs of your family.
 This can be especially useful for families with special needs children or unique circumstances, such as military families or long-distance parenting plans.

 Reduced time spent in litigation

 Confidentiality in mediation allows discussion of settlement options, of personal history, and even emotions- kindness, appreciation, anger, hurt, and regret - without risk of this information being used against you in Court.
-Your private matter can remain private, while still allowing you to explore all of your options.
-All discussions with your divorce mediator are privileged and confidential.
-Your Summerville mediator cannot be made to testify in Court about what happened at mediation.
-Notes, offers, proposals, and written and oral communications cannot be shared outside of mediation.
 Both parties are free to explore options without fear that your efforts will be used against you in the event of litigation.
 If mediation doesn't work, both parties are still free to go to Court.
-If you already have a case started, the mediator will issue a Mediation Report to the Court that should allow you to proceed with trial.
-This report will not divulge confidential information.